jwtk/jjwt/README.md

 Jws<Claims> jws = Jwts.parser().setSigningKeyResolver(resolver).parseClaimsJws(compact);
 ```

-The signature is still validated, and the `JWS<Claims>` instance will still not be returned if the jwt string is invalid, as expected.
+The signature is still validated, and the JWT instance will still not be returned if the jwt string is invalid, as expected.
 You just get to 'see' the JWT data for key discovery before the parser validates.
 Nice.

 This of course requires that you put some sort of information in the JWS when you create it so that your `SigningKeyResolver` implementation can look at it later and look up the key.
 The *standard* way to do this is to use the JWS `kid` ('key id') field, for example: